 Texas A&M University

-The Texas A&M University Office of Graduate and Professional Studies offers a Dissertation Fellowship to support students in the dissertation phase of their degree program during the 2020-2021 academic year.
-This fellowship is intended to support doctoral students in the final analysis of the research topic and the final writing of the dissertation, and will be awarded to 10 students in the fall and 5 students in the spring who will graduate by August 2021 and December 2021, respectively.
+The Graduate and Professional School offers Dissertation Fellowships to students in the dissertation phase of their degree program.
+Dissertation Fellowships are intended to support doctoral students in the final analysis of their research topic and the final writing of the dissertation.
+For the 2021-2022 academic year, the Graduate and Professional School will offer 10 fellowships in the fall and 5 in the spring to students who will graduate by August 2022 and December 2022, respectively.
 This fellowship is NOT intended to finance data collection or the completion of doctoral coursework.
-Priority goes to doctoral students whose primary financial support for 2020-21 is NOT related to their research (e.g. GANT, GAL, GAT, self-funded).
-Students who have funding related to their dissertation research will be least likely to receive this fellowship.
-Students who anticipate graduating by May 2021 will be least likely to receive this fellowship.
+Priority will be given to doctoral students whose primary financial support for 2021-2022 is NOT related to their research (e.g. GANT, GAL, GAT, Self-funded).
+Students who have funding related to their dissertation research or who anticipate graduating by December 2021 will be least likely to receive this fellowship.

-In addition to meeting the stated criteria of eligibility, applicants for the 2020-2021 Dissertation Fellowship awards must be students currently enrolled in the colleges or interdisciplinary programs of Agriculture and Life Sciences, Agribusiness and Managerial Economics, Architecture, Marine Biology at TAMU – College Station, Mays Business School, Molecular and Environmental Plant Sciences, Education and Human Development, College of Engineering, Genetics, Geosciences, Liberal Arts, Neuroscience, Science, Toxicology, Water Management and Hydrological Science, or Veterinary Medicine and Biomedical Sciences.
+In addition to meeting the stated criteria of eligibility, applicants for the 2021-2022 Dissertation Fellowship awards must be students currently enrolled in the colleges or interdisciplinary programs of Agriculture and Life Sciences, Agribusiness and Managerial Economics, Architecture, Mays Business School, Molecular and Environmental Plant Sciences, Education and Human Development, Engineering, Genetics, Geosciences, Liberal Arts, Neuroscience, Science, Toxicology, Water Management and Hydrological Science, or Veterinary Medicine and Biomedical Sciences.

 Instructions for Submittal